erasmus-without-paper/ewp-specs-api-courses/README.md

 ### `lois_after` (optional)

 A date in the `YYYY-mm-dd` format.
-It given, then the client states that it is interested only in the LOIs conducted after this date.
+If given, then the client states that it is interested only in the LOIs conducted after this date.
 If given, server SHOULD include only such `<learningOpportunityInstance>` elements for which their `<start>` date is after this given date.